yusufoglu218/brokage-api/README.md

 - **Order Management**: Create, list, and cancel orders for customers.
 - **Deposit and Withdrawal**: Deposit and withdraw funds for customers in `TRY` (Turkish Lira).
 - **Admin Features**: Admin users can match pending orders.
+- **Authentication**: All endpoints are authenticated with basic authentication.
 - **Transactional Integrity**: Ensures admin transactions are atomic and consistent, especially in asset handling and order matching.

 ## Technologies Used: